We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - keeping eyeglasses clean

-- using goggles in a swimming pool, and not swimming if you have an infection
+- using goggles in a swimming pool

-However, most infants make a full recovery from infective conjunctivitis with no complications.
+Most infants make a full recovery from infective conjunctivitis with no complications.